pradyumna29799/to-do-list/README.md

-Certainly!
-A comprehensive README file is crucial for any project as it provides clear instructions for setting up, running, and using your application.
-Here's a complete README file for your To-Do List API project, including API endpoint descriptions and other relevant details:

----

 # To-Do List API

 A simple RESTful API for managing a to-do list.
 This API allows users to perform CRUD (Create, Read, Update, Delete) operations on tasks, helping them to manage their tasks efficiently.